17 Best Extracurricular Activities For Kids & Their Importance

 Image: Shutterstock

+Communication skills for kids hold paramount importance primarily because they enable them to express their emotions and thoughts with clarity and confidence.
 Foreign language classes are an excellent opportunity to learn a new language and tune your child’s communication skills.
-This activity can also open the doors to new culture and history, which adds to your child’s general knowledge.
-Speaking and writing a new language can make a child excited, motivated, and happy, which positively impact their personality development.
+This activity can also open the doors to new cultures and history, which adds to your child’s general knowledge.
+Additionally, speaking and writing a new language can make a child excited, motivated, and happy, which positively impacts their personality development.

 protip_icon Did you know?

-Learning new languages slows down the aging process in the brain and helps prevent or delay diseases like Alzheimer's diseaseiXA disorder that impairs memory, reasoning, and, eventually, the capacity to do the most basic tasks and various forms of dementiaiXSyndrome characterized by deterioration in cognitive functions such as memory, problem-solving, and language skills (5).
+Learning new languages slows down the aging process in the brain and helps prevent or delay diseases like Alzheimer's diseaseiA disorder that impairs memory, reasoning, and, eventually, the capacity to do the most basic tasks and various forms of dementiaiSyndrome characterized by deterioration in cognitive functions such as memory, problem-solving, and language skills (5).

 9. Robotics